top of page

 Key Insights Coloured_edited.jpg

-Microbiome Run-Down
+Decision 4: Microbiome Run-Down

 The interactive Microbiome Breakdown allows users to compare their specific bacteria levels against a healthy reference group.